June 2, 2021

 Data processing operations include the following:

-- Low-latency filtering: using IIR filters that have feedback.
+- Low-latency filtering: IIR filters with feedback

-- General-purpose filtering: using FIR filters that do not have feedback.
+- General-purpose filtering: FIR filters without feedback

-- Resampling: upsampling or downsampling.
+- Resampling: upsampling or downsampling

 - Baily, Francis, Supplement to the Account of the Revd.
 John Flamsteed, the First Astronomer-Royal.
 London: William Clowes and Sons, 1837.